alfiopuglisi/guietta/docs/index.rst

 Also featuring:
- - matplotlib integration, for easy event-driven plots
+ - matplotlib and pyqtgraph integration, for easy event-driven plots
  - easily display columns of data in labels using lists and dicts
  - multiple windows
  - customizable behaviour in case of exceptions